plone/training/deployment/in_operation.rst

 If you've got a significant change to make, try it first on a test server or a Vagrant box.

 This does not mean that you'll never want to log into the server.
-It just means that you shouldn't do it to change configuration.
+It means that you shouldn't do it to change configuration.